ahbarnett/fresnaq/README.md

 0-1 (hard-edged) apertures and occulters.

 <img align="left" src="pics/kite_grid.png" width="500">

-Example computation of diffracted amplitude on a million-point grid to 9-digit accuracy, in 0.05 sec on a laptop.
+Example computation of diffracted intensity on a million-point grid to 9-digit accuracy, in 0.05 sec on a laptop.

 ---